Exis10tial/Material-Point-Method-in-Godot/README.md

 Frames is 40-43

-The flicker of the polygon is cause of how the polygon is drawn.
+The flicker of the polygon is cause of how the polygon is drawn. not testing a model. just chewcking movement of the polygon.

 The First clip is when the walls has a 'coefficient of restitution' is equal to 1